 Literacy & ESL Tutoring

-The Library is proud to work with Madison County Reads Ahead to offer free tutoring to adult learners through three programs: adult basic education (Learn to Read), ESL (English as a Second Language), and TASC Examination preparation (high school equivalency certification, formerly the GED).
+The Library is proud to work with Literacy Outreach for Madison County, NY to offer free tutoring to adult learners through three programs: adult basic education (Learn to Read), ESL (English as a Second Language), and TASC Examination preparation (high school equivalency certification, formerly the GED).
 For more details and contact information, visit our Adult Literacy page.